-- Effectively communicate ideas and arguments regarding sustainable futures within diverse settings and to multiple audiences.
+- Effectively communicate ideas and arguments regarding significant wicked problems within diverse settings and to multiple audiences.

-- Work collaboratievly and cooperatively with others to effect positive outcomes.
+- Work collaboratively and cooperatively with others to address a specified wicked problem.

 - Use critical self-reflection and the feedback of others to identify and act on opportunities for learning.

-- Draw upon theoretical and conceptual constructs and ideas relevant to sustainable futures.
+- Demonstrate an understanding of theoretical and conceptual constructs and ideas relevant to understanding and addressing wicked problems.

-- Identify and critically analyse a complex problem, including the potential roles and responsibilities of relevant stakeholders.
+- Identify and critically analyse a wicked problem, including the potential roles and responsibilities of relevant stakeholders.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar